elastic/support-diagnostics/README.md

   * Make sure the account you are running from has read access to all the Elasticsearch log directories.
 This account must have write access to any directory you are using for output.
   * Make sure you have a valid Java installation that the JAVA_HOME environment variable is pointing to.
   * If you are not in the installation directory CD in and run it from there.
-  * If you encounter OutOfMemoryExceptions, use the DIAG_JAVA_OPTS environment variable to set an -Xmx value greater than the standard 2g.
-Start with -Xmx4g and move up from there if necessary.
+  * If you encounter OutOfMemoryExceptions, use the `DIAG_JAVA_OPTS` environment variable to set an `-Xmx` value greater than the standard `2g`.
+Start with `-Xmx4g` and move up from there if necessary.
   * If reporting an issue make sure to include that.